Fergie-B/CI_PP1_AG/README.md

 - A Classes page which provides a schedule of the available training times
 - A Sign up page where the user can register for a membership through an online form
 - A Contact Page which provides a Contact Form, the address of the Gym and a Google Location map
+- A Privacy Policy page with a basic structure
+- A 404 page with a Graphic and Button to bring the user to the Homepage

 ### Wireframes